Ballaii/Nameless-Arena/README.md

-# cancelled project; following the development in unity version control, new scope: 2d Meteoidvania game
+# cancelled project; following the development in unity version control, new scope: 2d Metroidvania game

 # Current progress of the game